cwhitehouse/vivere.docs/src/documentation/display-directives.md

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-disabled' })) %>

+---

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.href })) %>

 The `v-href` directive controls the `href` attribute on an element.
 If the expression returns null, the `href` attribute is removed, otherwise it is interpreted as a string used as the `href` attribute.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-href' })) %>

+---

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.class })) %>

 The `v-class` directive adds or removes one or more classes to the element.
+It can operate in two ways, either by passing a class (or classes) to the directive to add or remove based on a boolean expression, or by passing an expression that will evaluate as a list of classes.

+### Boolean Expression

+When we included a class (or classes) in our directive, the expression will be interepreted as a boolean expression.
 If the expression is evaluated as true, we add the class(es), and if it evaluates as false we remove the class(es).
 You can use multiple `v-class` directives to toggle multiple classes with differing logic.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-class' })) %>

+### Class List Expression

+For more complicated logic, or personal preference, we can also point the `v-class` directive to an array of classes we want to turn on.
+Any classes previously added by this `v-class` directive will be removed and any new classes passed are added.

+<%- renderer.markdownSafe(include('/examples/example', { name: 'v-class-alt' })) %>

+---

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.style })) %>

 The `v-style` directive automatically updates a style attribute for the element involved.
 The `name` property controls which attribute we update.
 The expression is evaluated as a string and passed in as a value for the style.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-style' })) %>

+---

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.text })) %>